Salkantay Trek & Machu Picchu

 Laguna Sibinacocha

-If there is paradise on Earth it’s Laguna Sibinacocha.
-Simply standing on its shores can give you altitude sickness but the lake’s pristine water is surrounding by two snow-capped mountain ranges so the beauty distracts you.
-Travelers encounter the lake on the way up to the Quelccaya Ice Cap, which required ascending to more than 4,800-5,000 meters above sea level (16,000-17,000 feet).
-At that altitude, few recognizable flora outside of alien spiky cacti flourish.
-Laguna Sibinacocha is bitterly cold in the winter and the altitude makes sleeping difficult but camping on its shore permits one to shoot sunrise and sunset and play around with the lake’s colorful and unique rocks as foreground elements.
+If there is paradise on Earth, it’s Laguna Sibinacocha.
+Simply standing on its shores can give you altitude sickness, but the lake’s pristine water, surrounded by two snow-capped mountain ranges, is so breathtaking that it distracts you.
+Travelers encounter the lake on their way up to the Quelccaya Ice Cap, which requires ascending to an altitude between 4,800 and 5,000 meters (16,000 and 17,000 feet).
+At this height, few recognizable plants flourish outside of the alien-like spiky cacti.
+Laguna Sibinacocha is bitterly cold in the winter, and the altitude makes sleeping difficult, but camping on its shores allows you to capture stunning sunrise and sunset shots and use the lake’s colorful, unique rocks as foreground elements.

 14. Mountain Cacti22.jpg